St. Patrick’s Day Cake

 - Going off a picture (Try the one up top), try to pipe green icing in the basic shape of robes.
 I let my kids help – which means he’s sporting a sort of floaty muu-muu.
 Add the hat, ocean, etc….

 Here is another one of our cakes, this time G.I.
 Joe lends an air of intensity to the snake mission.
+Just look at that tough expression.
 However your cake turns out, it gives you something fun to make with the kids on St. Patty’s Day!

-Now, for some of the grody-looking green foods my kids like us to make on St. Patrick’s Day:
+Now, for some of the gross-looking green foods my kids like us to make on St. Patrick’s Day:

-Here we’ve got a delicious spread of: Green Macaroni & Cheese, Green Apple juice, Green Cheesy Eggs, Green Cheesy Egg Sandwiches (I know, not lots of variety here, right?)
-So what else can I turn green?
-Ideas are welcome!
+Here we’ve got a delicious spread of: Green Apple Juice, Green Scrambled Eggs, Green Macaroni & Cheese, and a Green Cheesy Egg Sandwiches (I know, not lots of variety here, right?)